camunda/camunda-docs/versioned_docs/version-8.6/self-managed/setup/deploy/amazon/amazon-eks/eksctl.md

 The `EXTERNAL_DNS_POLICY_ARN` will be used in the next step to create a role mapping between the Kubernetes Service Account and AWS IAM Service Account.

-Using `eksctl` allows us to create the required role mapping for external-dns.
+Use `eksctl` to create the required role mapping for external-dns:

 ```shell
 eksctl create iamserviceaccount \